-Wood chips are often available from municipalities and utility companies as byproduct from pruning and clearing trees.
+Wood chips are often available from municipalities and utility companies as byproducts of pruning and clearing trees.
 According to Cornell University, wood chips weather faster over time.
 While Cornell warns that over-mulching by adding 3-4 inches layers yearly can suffocate roots of shallow-rooted species, Dr. Linda Chalker-Scott, Associate Professor and Horticulture and Landscape Architecture at Washington State University claims that organic mulches of 3” or less will promote weed growth, while 4” or more will suppress it.
 So consider the surroundings and what you want to accomplish in the garden.
 The good news is termites hate wood chips and prefer nitrogen and phosphate-rich mulch.

 Pine needles have an attractive appearance and look natural around acid-loving plants.
-They can be found in bales at your local nursery and easiest to spread.
-They decompose slowly and resistant to compaction, letting water through.
+They can be found in bales at your local nursery and are easiest to spread.
+They decompose slowly and are resistant to compaction, letting water through.
 Providing excellent protection around new or tender plants, you can easily move to plant and replace without noticeable changes.
 It is also excellent for slopes because of its knitting properties and doesn’t wash away in rainstorms.
-Renew annual with a thin layer for aesthetics.
+Renew annually with a thin layer for aesthetics.

 Consult your local nursery or mulch provider for a variety of choices and to suggest the right mulch for your garden.